NIH-NCPI/locutus/README.md

     "update_allowed":"True"
 }
 ```

-#### DELETE
-Running the DELETE request will remove the preferred_terminology collection
-from the `Terminology` specified by the id

 ## Terminology Provenance
 Provenance is tracked for all changes to a terminology or one of the terms